freedomfighter2022/koreaelection2020/README.md

 # Data for investigation on the general election of Korea in 2020

 A general election was held in South Korea on April 15, 2020.
-There has been the suspicion that the election was rigged.
-For the researchers and investigators who are interested in looking into this question, a sqlite3 database of the election is released.
-For comparison, the same kind of database for the previous general election in South Korea in 2016 is released also.
+There has been the suspicion that this year's election was rigged.
+For the researchers and investigators who are interested in looking into this question, sqlite3 databases of the current and previous general elections of Korea are released.

-There are four database files in this repository:
+There are 4 database files in this repository:

-#### English version
+* korea_election_regional_20_eng.sqlite: South Korea 20th general election for regional representatives on April 13, 2016
-* South Korea 21th general election on April 15, 2020: korea_election_regional_21_eng.sqlite
+* korea_election_proportional_20_eng.sqlite: South Korea 20th general election for proportional representatives on April 13, 2016
-* South Korea 20th general election on April 13, 2016: korea_election_regional_20_eng.sqlite
+* korea_election_regional_21_eng.sqlite: South Korea 21th general election for regional representatives on April 15, 2020

-#### Korean version
+* korea_election_proportional_21_eng.zip: South Korea 21th general election for proportional representatives on April 15, 2020 (decompress to get .sqlite file)

-* South Korea 21th general election on April 15, 2020: korea_election_regional_21_kor.sqlite
+In the 20th and the 21st elections, every voter cast one vote for a "regional" representative and another vote for a political party.
+A regional representative was elected in each election district based on the sum of the first vote.
+The second vote was tallied nationwide by political parties and a fixed number of "proportional" representative seats were divided and given to each political party according to their proportion of the second votes.

-* South Korea 20th general election on April 13, 2016: korea_election_regional_20_kor.sqlite
+The regional and proportional votes in the 20th election and the regional votes in the 21st election were counted electronically.
+The proportional votes in the 21st one were counted by humans.

-The schema of the four databases is the same.
+The four databases have the same architecture.
 Below are the tables in each db.

 * area1: provincial level
   (uid int, name text)